 Can I use dental bonding to close the gap between my front teeth?

 Yes.
-Tooth bonding is a great option for patients that want to close gaps between their teeth without getting braces or completing a full Invisalign treatment.
+Cosmetic tooth bonding is a great option for patients that want to close gaps between their teeth without getting braces or completing a full Invisalign treatment.
 Porcelain veneers are also a great option for this common issue.
 To learn more about your cosmetic options for gaps and crooked teeth, give us a call today.